Skip to Content

 In 2013, a man was arrested for assaulting and murdering a woman, and afterward, her body was discovered in the park.
 However, this is not the most notable Prospect Park crime.

-In the late 1960s, an 11-year-old girl named Lee Anne was walking home from Kingsbury Elementary School, she was abducted and murdered.
+In the late 1960s, an 11-year-old girl named Lee Anne was walking home from Kingsbury Elementary School.
+She was abducted and murdered.
 Police later found her body under the stage.

 People who claim to have ghostly encounters at Prospect Park all have reported the same thing -- the sound of footsteps across the stage.